NathanSDunn/raspi-build/README.md

 That being said, your mileage may vary and not all Pi's are built equal.
 You can experiment with your own overclock settings to come up with a stability, speed, and reliability factor to your liking.

 ### Decoding MPEG-2 and VC-1 media formats
 In order to minimise costs, stock standard Raspberry Pi's are not licensed to decode MPEG-2 or VC-1 media formats.
-However, if you would like to be able to work with these files you can purchase a license for [MPEG-2](http://www.raspberrypi.com/mpeg-2-license-key/) or [VC-1](http://www.raspberrypi.com/vc-1-license-key/) decoding ability, which will be associated with your Pi's serial number.
+However, if you would like to be able to work with these files you can purchase a license for [MPEG-2](http://www.raspberrypi.com/mpeg-2-license-key/)(£2.00) or [VC-1](http://www.raspberrypi.com/vc-1-license-key/)(£1.00) decoding ability, which will be associated with your Pi's serial number.
+Once you have your keys you can add them to config.txt.
+For example if your key is `0x12345678` you will need to add:

+    decode_MPG2=0x12345678
+    decode_WVC1=0x12345678

 ### Backing up
 [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/) can be used both to `write` pre-built images to an SD card, or `read` an SD card to create your own pre-built image from an existing filesystem.
 It is strongly advised to back up your SD card once you are happy with your configuration, which will allow your to re-image the card should it become corrupted (or if you want to replicate your setup on another Pi.)